Contextflo Blog

 • The database contains anything sensitive

-• Decisions get made from the answers without someone reviewing the SQL
+• Decisions get made from answers without anyone reviewing the SQL

-• You'd want to know if an answer was wrong
+• You would want to know if an answer was wrong

-Less than you'd think for the connection itself.
-Both support MCP connectors, both can run SQL through a governed layer, and both work with every setup described on this page.
-But there are real differences in how they get connected and how they behave once they are.
+Less than you would think for the connection itself.
+Both support MCP connectors, both run SQL through a governed layer, both work with everything on this page.
+The differences are in how they get connected and how they behave once they are.

-Claude treats MCP as a first-class feature: custom connectors are available across paid plans, and adding one is a settings change, not an admin project.
-In our query logs, Claude is also the more reliable of the two at the multi-step analytical loop: inspect the schema, write a query, hit an error, correct itself, and refine.
-When it produces charts and dashboards from results, they render in the conversation as artifacts.
+Claude treats MCP as a first-class feature: custom connectors are available across paid plans, and adding one is a settings change rather than an admin project.
+In our query logs Claude is also the more reliable of the two at the multi-step analytical loop — inspect the schema, write a query, hit an error, correct itself, refine.
+Charts and dashboards render in the conversation as artifacts.

-ChatGPT gates custom MCP connectors by plan: on Plus and Pro you enable Developer Mode to add one, and on Team and Enterprise a workspace admin has to install the connector before anyone can use it.
+ChatGPT gates custom MCP connectors by plan: on Plus and Pro you enable Developer Mode to add one; on Team and Enterprise a workspace admin installs the connector before anyone can use it.
 That admin step matters for rollout planning.
-Once connected, day-to-day querying is comparable, and if your company already runs on ChatGPT, the rollout friction of staying put is close to zero.
+Once connected, day-to-day querying is comparable.

-Our recommendation: use whichever tool your team already uses.
-The worst outcome is forcing people into a new tool; adoption dies there.
-If you're starting fresh and analytics is the main use case, Claude's MCP maturity gives it the edge today.
+Use whichever your team already uses.
+The worst outcome is forcing people into a new tool, because adoption dies there and no feature difference is worth that.
+If you are starting fresh and analytics is the main use case, Claude's MCP maturity gives it the edge today.

 Setup guides by database

-We've written step-by-step guides for each database, covering both the DIY approach and the governed setup:
+Step-by-step for each, covering both the DIY approach and the governed setup:

-This is how Tilt, a live-auction marketplace, runs analytics today: a team of about 60 with one data scientist, where around 80% of the company self-serves through Claude, running 7,000+ queries a month against shared definitions and scoped access.
-Quark Expeditions followed the same path for their marketing and ops teams: access scoped per team, and the queries each team asks most curated before rollout.
+This is how Tilt runs analytics today: a team of about 60 with one data scientist, where most of the company self-serves through Claude, at around 6,000 queries a month against shared definitions and scoped access.
+Quark Expeditions took the same path for marketing and ops — access scoped per team, and the questions each team asks most curated before rollout.

 Setup takes about 15 minutes.

-Connecting AI to your company data is the easy part.
-Making it something your whole team can rely on is the actual problem, and it's the one worth solving first.
+Connecting AI to company data is the easy part.
+Making it something a whole team can rely on is the actual problem, and it is the one worth solving first.

 Contextflo is free for one user and one data source, so you can validate the whole flow before rolling it out.